mosip/documentation/docs/Guide-to-configure-MOSIP-for-Biometrics.md

 	* eod_auth (Authentication for apporoving EOD packets)
 	* onboard_auth (Authentication during on-boarding)

-Currently, username password based authentication is enabled.
+By default, username password based authentication is enabled for all the above processes.

 ### Enabling local de-duplication
 Below properties should be enabled for performing local de-duplication.
 These properties are present in config file [registration-env.properties](https://github.com/mosip/mosip-config/tree/master/config-templates/registration-env.properties)